ARTbio/Galaxy-Platforms-to-Cloud/setup_nfs.md

 /export//home/galaxy/galaxy/database /home/galaxy/galaxy/database none bind 0 0
 /export//etc/postgresql/9.3/main /etc/postgresql/9.3/main none bind 0 0
 ```

+- for docker-slurm, manually add to /etc/fstab:
+`/export/home/galaxy /home/galaxy none bind 0 0` (maybe not necessary if just playing with nfs sharing, `to be tested`; in any case, the mounting point /export/home/galaxy is created by GKG)

 - Be aware of the export mechanism triggered by GKG when it found an /export directory (move.data role executed when this directory is present on the system)
 ```